-Who Is Liable for Truck Accidents?
+Who Is Liable for a Trucking Accident?

 For example, if a truck driver is pressured to meet an unrealistic quota, he may violate hours-of-service laws or even take stimulants in order to continue driving and make his schedule.
-If the company that employs the truck driver turns a blind eye to these actions, or even encourages such behavior, it may be liable for any accident the truck driver causes.
+If the company that employs the truck driver turns a blind eye to these actions, or even encourages such behavior, it may be liable for any accident the driver causes.

 - The truck driver